-TERMS:-Published weekly at three dollars ear; with an addition, when not paid within months, of twenty per cent per annum.
-Two new subscribers may take the paper at fire dollars in advance; and ten at twenty.

-Fone subscribers, not receiving their papers in town, may pay a year's subscription with ten dellare, in advance.
+TERMS:-Published weekly at three dollars a three months, of twenty per cent per annum.
+Two new subscribers may take the paper at fee dollars in advance; and ten at twenty.
+Fore subscribers, not receiving their papers in tewn, may pay a year's subscription with ten dellars, in advance.

 A year's subscription always due in advance.
-Papers not discontinued to selvent subscribers in arrears. ments not exceeding 16 lines inserted er ene dollar the first time, and fifty cents each absequent time.
-For insertions at intervals of two weeks 75 centalafter the first, and a dollar if the intervals are longer.
+Papers not discontinued to selvent subscribers

+Advertisements not exceeding 16 lines inserted or one dollar the first time, and fifty cents each ubsequent time.
+For insertions at intervale of two weeks 75 cents after the first, and a dollar if the intervals are longer.
 Payment due in advance for advertisements.
 When the number of insertions is not marked on the copy, the advertisement will be inserted, and charged til

-The postage must be paid on letters to the litor on the business of the office.
+The postage must be paid on letters to the ditor on the business of the office.

-AGREOULEUREL.
+AGBROVLEVRAL.

 CONTENTS OF THE FARMERS' REGISTER, NO. X. VOL. IX.

 ORIGINAL COMMUNICATIONS.

-silk-worms Wheat and Indian corn in France Notes on Sandy Point estate.
+Wheat and Indian corn in France Notes on Sandy Point estate.
 No. 4.

-Culture of the tomate and the Indian New utensil for cutting down corn.
+Culture of the tomato and the Indian

-Bermuda grass Notices of grasses and weeds Eastern Shore bean Sandy heach bean Poverty grass

-On the necessity of a proper rotation of Party politics and private matters
+New utensil for cutting down corn.
+Bermuda grass Notices of grasses and weeds Eastern Shore bean Sandy heach bean Poverty grass On the necessity of a proper rotation of